Technology

 They say: ‘I’ll have to go and check this deal with my manager.’
 This is often a ploy to make you think you’re getting the best deal possible, whereas there’s almost certainly more of a discount to be had.

-You say: ‘If your manager is the one deciding the deal, I’d like to speak to him.’
+You say: ‘If your manager is the one deciding the deal, I’d like to speak to her/him.’

 They say: ‘We don’t make any profit on this car,’ or ‘I don’t get any commission on sales,’ or ‘There’s so much demand for this car that we can’t offer discounts.’
 These are fictions designed to put you at a disadvantage.
 Don’t accept them.